-Prior to this offering, there has been no public market for our ordinary shares or ADSs.
-Upon completion of this offering, we will have ordinary shares (including in the form of ADSs) outstanding.
+Prior to this offering, there has been no public market for our ordinary shares or the ADSs.
+Upon completion of this offering, we will have 40,621,751 ordinary shares (including in the form of ADSs) outstanding.
 Future sales of ADSs in the public market after this offering, and the availability of ADSs for future sale, could adversely affect the market price of the ADSs prevailing from time to time.
 Some of our ordinary shares are subject to contractual and legal restrictions on resale as described below.
-There may be sales of substantial amounts of our ADSs in the public market after such restrictions lapse, which could adversely affect prevailing market prices of our ADSs.
+There may be sales of substantial amounts of the ADSs in the public market after such restrictions lapse, which could adversely affect prevailing market prices of the ADSs.

-We expect ADSs, or ADSs if the underwriters exercise their option to purchase additional ADSs in full, sold in this offering will be freely transferable without restriction, except for any shares purchased by one or more of our existing "affiliates," as that term is defined in Rule 144 under the Securities Act, whose sale would be subject to the Rule 144 resale restrictions described below other than the holding period requirement.
-We expect of our ordinary shares will be subject to the contractual 180-day lock-up period described below.
-This may adversely affect the prevailing market price of our ADSs and our ability to raise capital in the future.
+We expect 9,750,000 ADSs, or 11,212,500 ADSs if the underwriters exercise their option to purchase additional ADSs in full, sold in this offering will be freely transferable without restriction, except for any shares purchased by one or more of our existing "affiliates," as that term is defined in Rule 144 under the Securities Act, whose sale would be subject to the Rule 144 resale restrictions described below other than the holding period requirement.
+We expect 30,871,325 of our ordinary shares will be subject to the contractual 180-day lock-up period described below.
+This may adversely affect the prevailing market price of the ADSs and our ability to raise capital in the future.